MYSTERY OF THE MINER GHOST’S MESSAGE: CHAPTER THREE

 Here’s one hint about Cade.
 He always wants to be first, more than anything, to get out ahead of everyone else.
 The clues are there, see if you can figure it out.
 Leave a comment below if you think you know what it is.
 Do you know?
 Do you think he’s the ghost?

-MYSTERY OF THE DADESTAR FLAG’S SECRET: CHAPTER ONE
+MYSTERY OF THE MINER GHOST’S MESSAGE: CHAPTER ONE

 “YOU DON’T HAVE TO BE SEEN, TO BE HEARD”